Relocating an old monument is no easy task—especially when the memorial is a life-size bronze statue that weighs several thousands pounds.

 - Ask about the equipment.
 In this case, the FCSU asked Milano Monuments about its equipment before relocation.
 Knowing the expertise of the company can ensure a safe relocation.
 Ask your service provider about the type of equipment they plan to use and their experience with that type of project.

-Relocate and Restore Your Statue Safely with Milano Monuments
+Relocate and Restore Your Statue Safely with Milano Stone & Restoration

 No matter the project, we have the experience and equipment needed to safely relocate and restore your statue or monument.

 Our equipment, cranes, trucks and expertise enable us to safely handle all types of materials and finished pieces.
-Contact Milano Monuments to discuss your commercial project.
+Contact Milano Stone & Restoration, the commercial services extension of our monuments brand, to discuss your commercial project.